acollin19/Acoer-Project/README.md

 4. Run following command to start the server
 '$ python manage.py runserver'

+TO USE APPLICATION

 Open development server http://127.0.0.1:8000/ by cmd+click to use the application.

+To enter a task:
+ - Enter to-do Task AND select a due date
+ - Click +ADD TASK

+To remove a completed task:
+ - check the task as completed
+ - Click DELETE TASKS

 Go to http://127.0.0.1:8000/admin to access django administration

 Guest login info:
  - Username: guest_user
  - Password: Guest135